-Some people that are negative don’t believe they’re the problem; it’s everyone or everything else.
+Some negative people don’t believe they’re the problem; it’s everyone or everything else.
 So, one of the most important things I learned is not to debate them.
-Most likely they have very strong views, and that isn’t going change just because of you.
+Most likely, they have strong views, and that isn’t going change because of you.
 Whatever you say, they’ll find a million reasons why they’re right.
 The discussion will just pull you down as it continues.
 Try giving constructive comments, and if the person keeps going with no signs of backing down, end that discussion and move on.
 Sometimes I just nod my head and say “sure” and then change the subject.
-Even if I completely disagree, I don’t want to get dragged down.
+Even if I disagree entirely, I don’t want to get dragged down.

 That being said, you don’t want to let someone take advantage of you.
 There are arguments you’ll need to take on.
-You may not win, but there’s a chance of having some of your words heard, especially if you usually don’t engage in arguments with this person.
+You may not win, but there’s a chance of having some of your words heard.
+It is especially true if you usually don’t engage in arguments with this person.

 Stick to light topics

-At some point in our life, there might be something that’s tough to talk about, but we talk about it without reacting badly towards others, or just say we don’t want to talk about it and move on.
+At some point in our life, there might be something tough to talk about, but we talk about it without reacting badly towards others.
+Or just say we don’t want to talk about it and move on.
 It could be work, money, relationships, anything.
 However, a touchy subject could send a negative person into a conversation that you wish you never started.
-If you go back to my first point, find out what’s behind their negativity, you should be able to stay away from some topics and steer the conversation to better ones.
+If you go back to my first point, find out what’s behind their negativity, you should be able to stay away from some topics.
+You can then steer the conversation to better ones.

 Think of things to talk about that will put that person in a better place.
 For example, movies, food or cooking.
-I know someone who I can only talk to about food without it getting negative, so that’s all I’ll talk about.
-If we start drifting to a different topic that starts going downhill (because it will), I excuse myself and pretend I need to wash my hands, check a message, whatever works, and then restart the food topic when I come back.
+I know someone who I can only speak to about food without it getting negative.
+So, that’s all I’ll talk about.
+If we start drifting to a different topic that starts going downhill (because it will), I excuse myself.
+I pretend I need to wash my hands, check a message, whatever works.
+Then I restart the food topic when I come back.

 There’s safety in numbers